Critics of the HIPAA regulations have been crying about the unnecessary regulatory burden to anyone who will listen ever since its advent.

 Even though HIPAA penalties aren’t waived, providers still have recourse within the normal boundaries of the law.
 The Privacy Rule states that in the case of a “severe disaster”, covered entities are allowed to locate and notify family members and guardians of patients’ location and status.

 In October 2017, President Trump declared the opioid addiction crisis a national public health emergency.

 In accordance with the President’s announcement, the OCR released a new HIPAA guidance for the opioid crisis which gives providers leeway in informing family members about the opiate use of incapacitated patients.
-If a patient is incapacitated, doctors are allowed to give more information about an opioid overdose than strictly necessary for the course of treatment.
+If a patient is incapacitated, the HIPAA privacy exception allows doctors to give more information about an opioid overdose than strictly necessary for the course of treatment.

 The individuals allowed to receive this information is limited to family members and other people that could prevent or lessen a threat to the patient’s safety.
 However, if the patient does have decision making capacity, the provider must give the patient the opportunity to decide whether or not they want this information disclosed to others.